Mission and Vision

 - Participation in the local and global community.

-Vision Jefferson College of Health Sciences will be nationally recognized as an institution of choice for education in the healthcare professions.
+Jefferson College of Health Sciences will be nationally recognized as an institution of choice for education in the healthcare professions.

 General Education Competencies